-The spectrum of terroir leads us from warm inland vineyards that yield spicy rich fruit, to the balanced central zone’s delicate layers and bright notes, and on to cooler coastal land where floral and soil-driven flavors abound.
+The spectrum of terroir leads us from warm inland vineyards that yield spicy rich fruit, westward to Green Valley's bright delicate layers, and out to cooler coastal land where floral and soil-driven flavors abound.

 Our 20-acre estate farm, shared with sister winery Truett Hurst, is home to wildlife, farm animals, and beneficial insects.
 It's certified biodynamic by Demeter International.
-VML strives to lead by example, illustrating ancient and alternative farming methods.
-At the same time, we source grapes from boutique growers across a range of farming practices – primarily sustainable – from certified organic to more conventional.
+We strive to illustrate ancient and alternative farming methods.
+At the same time, we source grapes from growers across a range of farming practices – from certified organic to more conventional.

-Our wines begin their journey as grapes in the Russian River appellation, and after bottling they come upstream to be discovered at our beautiful Dry Creek Valley tasting room.
+After bottling, our wines come upstream to be discovered at our beautiful Dry Creek Valley tasting room.
 This gem of a property features an endangered fish habitat, and Dry Creek itself burbling just feet away from visitors.
-Particularly important to club members is our Secret Garden.

 “A seriously little vineyard.
 Maybe three acres if you count the tractor turnarounds.
 The owner is emphatic that it be farmed organically – yay!”